ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 Disengage the safety switch (if present)
 ========================================

-If the flight controller has a :ref:`safety switch <common-safety-switch-pixhawk>` connected, it must be disengaged before the vehicle can be :ref:`armed <arming-your-plane>`.
+If the autopilot has a :ref:`safety switch <common-safety-switch-pixhawk>` connected, it must be disengaged before the vehicle can be :ref:`armed <arming-your-plane>`.

 -  **Safety Switch LED Indications:**